icelandico/geodev_site/src/lib/content/blog/animations-using-request-animation-frame.md

 title: Create animations using requestAnimationFrame
 slug: animations using request animation frame
 date: 2021-06-03T19:24:30.030Z
+description: Learn how to create smooth, JavaScript-powered animations using requestAnimationFrame for better control and performance.
 category: JavaScript
 tag:
   - javascript
 ---
 Modern web development often uses animations to interact with the user and enhance the overall user experience.
 One option to create an animation is to use CSS (with keyframes).
 However, sometimes we need to use more sophisticated logic or change the behavior of the particular element using JavaScript.

 In this post, I'd like to show how we can utilize the `requestAnimationFrame` method to perform an animation.